 Today’s privy garden illustrates the gardener’s ability to bend nature to their will and create patterns out of plant, soil, and stone.

-The (larger) raised section looks like something you’d get if you put a mathematician and a horticulturalist in a room with a pen, paper, gardening catalogue, and credit card.
+You then walk around the edges of the larger raised upper section to reach a spiral staircase at the end.
+The top offers views across what you’d get if you put a mathematician and a horticulturalist in a room with a pen, paper, gardening catalogue, and credit card.

-Low curving hedges of box, coloured sand/gravel, grass, flowers and shrubs map out geometric patterns across the garden, all flecked in colour as if Henri Matisse had discovered fractal design (which I’m sure was the look the gardeners were going for).
+Low hedges of box, coloured sand/gravel, grass, flowers and shrubs map out a geometric pattern across the garden, all flecked in colour as if Henri Matisse had discovered fractal design (which I’m sure was the look the gardeners were going for).
+It makes a nice photo.

-You might believe you’re visiting a country retreat (as Schönbrunn once was), and not a palace now embedded in the heart of a city with nearly two million inhabitants.
+You might believe you’re visiting a country retreat (as Schönbrunn once was), and not a palace now embedded in the heart of a city with over two million inhabitants.
+One view looks down a tree-bound alley to the Roman ruins.

-Special mention goes to the iron lattice arches that bound the upper garden, interspersed with dark green and white gateways covered in decades-old Virginia creeper.
+Special mention goes to the iron lattice arched walkway that bounds the upper garden, interspersed with dark green and white gateways covered in decades-old Virginia creeper.
 These must form blazing tunnels of red in autumn.

 Tickets & visitor tips